Implementing OER at ESU

 A digital library supported by the Center for Open Education and the Open Textbook Network and hosted by the University of Minnesota.
 The site offers a collection of textbooks that have been reviewed by faculty from a variety of colleges and universities to assess their quality.
 The textbooks can be downloaded at no cost or printed at low cost.

 A collection of open textbooks aligned with the highest-enrolled subject areas, as well as a selection of books for trades, technology, and skills training.
 Books can be browsed by subject area, and many are faculty reviewed.

 Provides complete course structures designed using OER and supports faculty as they customize courses to fit their learning outcomes, instructional approach and degree program requirements.

 A global network of educational institutions, individuals and organizations that support an approach to education based on openness, including collaboration, innovation and collective development and use of open educational materials.
 Resources include textbooks, course, webinars, and other OER information.

 The Orange Grove

 Florida's digital repository for instructional resources.
 The repository provides an environment for educators to search for, use, remix, share, and contribute educational resources, including courseware, textbooks, learning modules, and videos.

 Search tips and links to an extensive collection of OER resources, including images, videos, music, recorded lectures and video tutorials, textbooks, animation, modular course components, and complete courses.

-Kemp Library Faculty and Instructional Resources are available to provide assistance throughout the OER adoption process.
+Kemp Library Faculty are available to provide assistance throughout the OER adoption process.
 For general questions about OER, help with locating appropriate OER for specific courses, or advice for creating your own OER, please contact us.
 We'll be happy to work with you individually to find the best solutions for your OER needs.